biblius/validify/README.md

 Notice how even though field `d` is an option, the function used to modify the field still takes in `&mut String`.
 This is because modifiers and validations are only executed when the field isn't `None`.

+## Traits

+Validify is built around 3 simple traits:

+- Validate
+- Modify
+- Validify

+These traits should theoretically never have to be implemented manually.

+As their names suggest, the first two traits perform validation and modification, while the third combines those 2 actions into a single one - `validify`.

+The traits contain a single function which is constructed based on struct annotations when deriving them.

 ## Payload

 Structs annotated with `#[derive(Payload)]` get an associated payload struct, e.g.